Thomas Rymer: Literary works

 Rymer's first appearance in print (Note: A 1688 translation into English of William Bellenden's Ciceronis Princeps (first published anonymously in Paris in 1608) sometimes said to be Thomas Rymer's first publication, has been shown by Curt Zimansky to be the work of Thomas Ross (1620–1675), courtier, poet and tutor to the first Duke of Monmouth.) was as translator of René Rapin's Reflections on Aristotle's Treatise of Poesie (1674), to which he added a preface in defence of the classic rules for unity in drama.
 Following the principles set there, he composed a verse tragedy licensed on 13 September 1677, called Edgar, or the English Monarch, which failed.
+Edgar was printed in 1678, with a second edition in 1693.
+The plot is mostly drawn from William of Malmesbury, and abounds in strong royalist sentiment.
+The play was written in rhyming heroic couplets, much like John Dryden's works.
+Rymer writes in the advertisement in the beginning, "I doubted, indeed, whether Rhyme was proper for Tragedy.
+Not that I thought it unnaturall; for, questionless, 'tis more naturall to speak in Rhyme then to speak English."
+Ultimately, Rymer concluded that since the tragedy ends happily, rhyme was the appropriate medium.
+In this Rymer joined in the argument over the place in Anglophone verse drama, joining John Dryden's initial defense.
+Rymer's hope was to promulgate what he saw as the values of classical drama, typically known as the Unities.
+The play was not a success, as attested to by Joseph Addison who referred to the play in The Spectator (no. 692) as a typical example of dramatic failure.

-It was printed in 1678, with a second edition in 1693.
-Rymer's views on drama were again given to the world in a printed letter to Fleetwood Shepheard, a friend of Matthew Prior, entitled The Tragedies of the Last Age Consider'd (1678).
+Rymer's views on drama, especially verse drama and heroic couplets, were again given to the world in a printed letter to Fleetwood Shepheard, a friend of Matthew Prior, entitled The Tragedies of the Last Age Consider'd (1678).
 Here, in discussing Rollo Duke of Normandy by John Fletcher, Philip Massinger, Ben Jonson, and George Chapman, Rymer coined the term "poetical justice".

 To Ovid's Epistles Translated by Several Hands (1680), prefaced by Dryden, Rymer contributed Penelope to Ulysses.
 (Note: This went through numerous expanding editions: e. g.
 Ovid (1776).
 "Ovid's Epistles: with his Amours.
 Translated into English Verse by the Most Eminent Hands") He was also one of those who Englished the so-called Dryden's Plutarch of 1683–1686 (5 vols.): the life of Nicias fell to his share.
 Rymer wrote a preface to Whitelocke's Memorials of English Affairs (1682), and in 1681 A General Draught and Prospect of the Government of Europe, reprinted in 1689 and 1714 as Of the Antiquity, Power, and Decay of Parliaments, where ignorant of a future dignity that would be his, he had the misfortune to observe, "You are not to expect truth from an historiographer royal."